 Example of high-quality trigger logic:

-Trigger this task when a customer is reporting that something in the software is not working correctly or behaving unexpectedly.
+When to trigger this procedure: Trigger this procedure when a customer reports that the software is not working correctly or is behaving unexpectedly.

 Clear, comprehensive triggers ensure Fin activates your procedure for the right customer intents and avoids firing for unrelated queries.